sleepy771/Subnetizers/README.rst

     > cd $TO_WHEREEVER_I_WANT_IT
     > ./ipaggregator-rs

-ipaggregator-rs by default starts udp listener and udp publisher on `localhost:6788` and `localhost:6789` respectively.
+ipaggregator-rs by default starts udp listener and udp publisher on ``localhost:6788`` and ``localhost:6789`` respectively.
-You can change this behavior in `settings.yaml` file or using command line arguments.
+You can change this behavior in ``settings.yaml`` file or using command line arguments.
 Listener and publisher can also connect to kafka message broker, but this is untested at the time.

+.. warning:: Kafka listener and publisher are not tested yet.

 Explained configuration:
 ========================